 Office supplies and recycling

 We only use eco-labeled office supplies in our operations.
-Almost all waste such as paper, plastic and metals is systematically recycled.
-A food waste system is planned for early 2016.
+Almost all waste such as food, paper, plastic and metals is systematically recycled.